 Graph Decompositions — August 9-11, 2018

 The Kliakhandler Conference is an annual event, held on the campus of Michigan Technological University in Houghton, MI, funded by a generous gift from Igor Kliakhandler.
 Kliakhandler, a former Michigan Tech mathematics faculty member, established the eponymous fellowship to stimulate research activity in the Department of Mathematical Sciences.
 A portion of the funding will be used to hold a conference or workshop each year.
 Each year, a theme is selected for the annual conference.
+This year the theme is graph decompositions and their applications.

 “The Kliakhandler Fellow program is going to provide an annual boost to our research activities and also give the department a lot of visibility in the mathematical sciences community, I couldn’t be more pleased, both that Igor remembers his time in the department fondly and that he has made this commitment to help us move forward.” — Mark Gockenbach, chair, Mathematical Sciences, Michigan Tech